-- Liaise with the Medical Officer of Health and/or the DEOC on areas of mutual concern regarding operations in Reception Centres that include: - Food safety and water quality - General sanitation and health hazards - Infection prevention and control - Accommodation standards for emergency lodging - Liaise with the Medical Officer of Health on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community. - Liaise with the Public Information Officer to examine and modify any potential impact to staffing requirements for Access York/Emergency Public Information Centre operations, given the impact of the emergency - Request transportation to and from Reception Centre(s) for evacuated residents. - Refer requests for ESS representatives to provide support to local Municipal Emergency Operations Centres (EOCs) and Emergency Control Groups (ECG).
+- Coordinate with the Medical Officer of Health and/or the DEOC on issues management in areas of mutual concern regarding operations in Reception Centres that include: - Food safety and water quality - General sanitation and health hazards - Infection prevention and control - Accommodation standards for emergency lodging - Liaise with the Medical Officer of Health on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community.

+- Liaise with the Public Information Officer to examine and modify any potential impact to staffing requirements for Access York/Emergency Public Information Centre operations, given the impact of the emergency. - Refer requests for CHS representatives to provide support to local Municipal Emergency Operations Centres (EOCs) and Emergency Control Groups (ECG).